How To Play Gamecube & Wii Games on Your Windows PC - Dolphin Emulator Guide

 There’s no denying that Nintendo is one of the best gaming companies out there.
-They have made a myriad of classics that are severely loved to this age regardless of how old they look like.
-A few examples, are the Super Mario, The Legend of Zelda, Metroid, and the Kirby series.
-All of these games remain a critical hit and a commercial success that spawned several sequels and it still does.
+They have made a myriad of classics that are severely loved to this age regardless of how old they look.
+A few examples are Super Mario, The Legend of Zelda, Metroid, and the Kirby series.

-That is why an emulator exists, to let you play every Gamecube and Wii game, instead of wasting money on collecting games that are long gone.
+Luckily, there’s an emulator that’ll let you play all of your favourite Nintendo games on PC.
 The emulator I am talking about is called Dolphin.
 This fine emulator is a work of art as it enables you to play any Gamecube or Wii game that you can think of.
-Come read about how to play Gamecube/Wii games on your Windows PC, today.
+Come read about how to play Gamecube/Wii games on your Windows PC down below.

 Table of Contents